SmellySalami/carbonbase-challenge/README.md

 # carbonbase-challenge

 ## instructions
 To test the program, clone and cd into the repo.
-Add the .env file attached in the email to the `backend` folder
+Add the .env file attached in the email to the `backend` folder.
+Use invite link "a" when signing up for new account.

 Do this on two terminals.